whebat/45b685b12d0a8692e339fee3ddbccde6/tian/useful.md

 ### UML Relationship
 * Dependency
+  * **A dependency is a relationship where a class uses another class, but has no ownership or control over it.
+This means that changes to the dependent class may affect the class that depends on it, but not the other way around.**
   * Dotted Arrow
   * A Library depends on `1..*` Publisher
   * `Library - - - - - > * Publisher`
 * Association
+  * **An association is a relationship where two classes are linked together in some way, but neither class owns the other.**
   * Usually no arrows needed.
 * Aggregation
+  * **Aggregation is a type of association where one class is part of another class, but can exist independently of it.**
   * White diamond
   * Book points to Library.
   * Book points to Office.
   * `Library <>--- Book`
   * Hence, a Book does not solely exist for class Library.
 * Composition
+  * **Composition is a type of aggregation where one class is part of another class, and cannot exist independently of it.**
   * Black Diamond
   * Head points to Person.
   * `Person <>--- Head`